-4. TEACHING AND LEARNING METHOD .
-TEACHING AND LEARNING METHODS - ASSESSMENT TEACHING METHOD Lectures, seminars and laboratory work face to face.
-USE OF INFORMATION AND Use of Information and Communication Technology ogies (ICTs) (e.g. powerpoint) in COMMUNICATION TECHNOLOGIES teaching.
-The lectures content of the course for e each chapter are uploaded on the internet, in the form of a series of ppt files, w where from the students can freely download them using a password which is beginning of the course. provided to them at the TEACHING ORGANIZATION Activity Semester workload Lectures (2 conduct hours per week x 13 26 weeks) Laboratory work (2 conduct hours per week x 26 13 weeks) Final examination (3 conduct hors for 3 Synthetic Organic Chemistry) Hours for private study of the student and preparation of home-works (3 per semester), Total number of hours for the Course 120 hours (total student (25 hours of work-load per ECTS credit) work-load) STUDENT ASSESSEMNT 1.
+.
+TEACHING AND LEARNING METHODS - ASSESSMENT TEACHING METH HOD Lectures, seminars and laboratory work face to face.
+USE OF INFORMATION A AND Use of Information and Communication Technol ogies (ICTs) (e.g. powerpoint) in COMMUNICATION TECHNOLOG GIES teaching.
+The lectures content of the course for the internet, in the form of a series of ppt files, v freely download them using a password which is provided to them at the beginning of the course.
+TEACHING ORGANIZAT ION Activity Semester workload Lectures (2 conduct hours per week x 13 26 weeks) Laboratory work (2 conduct hours per week x 26 13 weeks) Final examination (3 conduct hors for3 Synthetic Organic Chemistry) Hours for private study of the student and preparation of home-works (3 per semester), Total number of hours for the Course 120 hours (total student (25 hours of work-load per ECTS credit) work-load) STUDENT ASSESSEM INT 1.
 Written examination after the end of the semester - final grade, unless the student participated in the preparation of home-works during the semester.
 In that case, the 20% of the mean mark of the home-works is added to the final examination mark.
 Minimum passing grade: 5.